HOW TO CHOOSE YOUR VALVES

 This is the fun part!
 Head over to our Designer Radiator Valve category and see what works for you!
 Whether it is the modern Realm TRV set for a sleek new radiator, a Cubex set for a square shaped towel rail or even the Faringdon TRV set for a rustic cast iron radiator, we have something for every need.

-Our Milan range is both sleek and discreet.
+Our Mina range is both sleek and discreet.
 A small valve means that they aren’t distracting your attention away from the radiator and serve the purpose very quietly.
-The Milan sets are especially ideal for towel rails due to their small size, paired with the fact that will often just leave a towel radiator set to its maximum setting.
+The Mina sets are especially ideal for towel rails due to their small size, paired with the fact that will often just leave a towel radiator set to its maximum setting.

 Some radiators simply scream for a square set of valves, particularly cubic designer radiators in Chrome or Stainless Steel.
 When the aesthetics are more important than being able to control each radiator individually, then completing a straight-edged radiator with our fantastic Cubex valve sets works wonderfully.